debug-edge/debug-edge.github.io/index.md

 The diagram below demonstrates the pin assignment.
 Note that the pin numbering does *NOT* match the connector numbering because the connectors are renumbered by the manufacturer.

 ![Illustration of pinout](/assets/debug-edge.png)

+# Status

+This is all theoretical at this point. **It is untested!** We have sample boards and connectors ordered.
+We have not tried it in practice yet.
+That means we're open to feedback!
+Please post an issue on one of [our GitHub repos](https://github.com/debug-edge/) with your thoughts.
+Thanks!

 # 4-pin
 ## SWD, bring your own power